By Wayne Erbsen

 “Before sunrise on five mornings, and take a fiddle and go into the country until you come to one of the main roads or to a crossroads.
 On the fifth morning you will meet a man also carrying a fiddle.
 He will teach you to play.
 He is the devil.”

-If you lived in Illinois and wanted to play the fiddle, here’s what you do:
+If you lived in Illinois and wanted to play the fiddle, here’s what you did:

 Unbeknownst to the jailer, the condemned man had never even touched a fiddle in his life, but he decided this was his best chance at freedom.
 You can bet he practiced that night.
 When morning came, the prisoner was escorted to the gallows where he expertly played the tune now known as “Hangman’s Reel.”
 Unfortunately, history forgot to record if he was set free or instead received the “suspended sentence” he so richly deserved.
 Nevertheless, it makes a damn good story!

-Parts of this article are taken from the book Old-Time Fiddle for the Complete Ignoramus! by Wayne Erbsen, available from us at Native Ground Books & Music, 109 Bell Road, Asheville, NC 28805, (828) 299-7031.
+Parts of this article are taken from the book Old-Time Fiddle for the Complete Ignoramus! by Wayne Erbsen.